Pay a Bill

 What can a patient do to help to ensure the best possible outcome?
 Become a partner in your care.
 The Total Joint Replacement Center at NorthShore is there to guide patients from beginning to end, from pre-op to rehabilitation.
 Patients are encouraged to communicate with their surgeon but also with our highly trained orthopaedic nurses and staff throughout the process.
 We feel that it’s important for our patients to have a thorough understanding of what to expect before, during and after surgery.

 How long should you expect to be in the hospital after a total joint replacement?
 Most of our hip-replacement and knee-replacement patients are ready to be discharged 2-3 days after their operation.
-Some patients are even ready to go home the day after.
+Some patients are even ready to go home the same day or the day after.
 Many of our patients go directly home after surgery with in-home nursing and therapy arranged by our social work team, while others elect to go to an inpatient rehab center prior to going home.
 Ask your surgeon what to expect, and discuss with him/her what would work best for your individual situation and preference.

 While recovery time varies case by case, what timeframe for recovery should a patient of total joint replacement expect?
 Recovery is different for everyone.
 With our use of minimally invasive techniques and advanced post-operative care, many patients are recovering at a much quicker pace than 10 or 15 years ago.
 We have many patients back to work and activities within a few weeks.
 Of course, this is subject to individual recovery times, and the specific activities that each patient will return to after surgery.
 A discussion with your surgeon about your recovery is an important part of the pre-operative process.